Processing math: 27%

 Although there are many equations (maybe of types degenerate), but this model describes the equation of diffusion, of branching, of transport and also of mean-field, so it is already very large.
 Of course, we will talk about the existence, uniqueness of this equation.

-The main frame to talk about the evolution equation is to design a Hilbert space $H$ and a Banach subspace $V \subset H$, the advantage is to use the duality of Hilbert space to get
+The main frame to talk about the evolution equation is to design a Hilbert space H and a Banach subspace VH, the advantage is to use the duality of Hilbert space to get

 This condition gives an inequality